tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 We can graph the previous sentence as well in something like the following:

 <center><img src="../Images/046-handknot.png" style="width:2.66667in;height:2.66667in" /></center>
 How does a computer know what *is interested in* or what a *person* is?
 It doesn't “know” the way you or I know, but it does know that a *person* is a type of *agent*, has a *family name*, a *first name* and that a person *knows things*.
-So, as far as a computer is concerned, a person is just a dataset with a bunch of specific properties and relationship to other datasets.<sup>[48](#ref_048)</sup><a name="rev_048">&nbsp;</a> These definitions and relationships are defined in a hierarchical manner and are called *ontologies*.
+So, as far as a computer is concerned, a person is just a dataset with a bunch of specific properties and relationships to other datasets.<sup>[48](#ref_048)</sup><a name="rev_048">&nbsp;</a> These definitions and relationships are defined in a hierarchical manner and are called *ontologies* (if you recall, this is “the study of that which is” that was originally founded by the mystic, and father of philosophy, Pythagoras).
 There are thousands of these ontologies of definitions run by corporations, governments, individuals, schools, the military, etc., that cover an incredible array of data in areas of geography, life sciences, linguistics, media, social networking, medicine, catfish, diseases, road-maps, accommodations in Tuscany, etc.… and they can all talk to each other by linking *triplets* together*.*<sup>[49](#ref_049)</sup><a name="rev_049">&nbsp;</a>

-As you can imagine, very quickly a computer can create millions of connections.
+As you can imagine, a computer can create millions of connections between triplets with little effort and in a very short time.

 With all these connections, we can ask the computer typical questions like “*How many romantic comedy Hollywood movies are directed by a person who is born in a city that has an average temperature above 15 degrees?*” Of course, social media companies, who have their own data that they aggressively collect from their users, can ask questions like “*Give me a list of all the boys who are eligible to vote in the next election, and who listen to a certain type of music and have friends and family that are of a certain political persuasion.*” More worrying are the queries of the near future, such as “*Tell me all the names of people that are likely to commit a crime in the next week.*” That may sound like paranoia about a dystopian future, but AI systems in China have an 80% success rate in predicting who is a criminal just by looking at them.
-At Stanford University they have developed AI that has a 91% accuracy rate of determining if you are gay or straight<sup>[50](#ref_050)</sup><a name="rev_050">&nbsp;</a>… and that is just the beginning.
+At Stanford University they have developed AI system that has a 91% accuracy rate of determining if you are gay or straight<sup>[50](#ref_050)</sup><a name="rev_050">&nbsp;</a>… and that is just the beginning.

-The point of this is simply to show that knowledge and information are based on not only concepts of things, but also concepts of how those things relate to one another.
-This may seem ridiculously obvious to the reader, but some of its implications may not seem so obvious, as we'll see later on.
+Conclusion: Language is based on rules of nature and can be deconstructed into triplets.

-#### **Claim 40:** Information has a structure, data does not.
+#### **Claim 40:** Information has a structure, data does not.  jwfix:move

 #### **Claim 41:** Information must relate to something.